DemetriAndreou/Json/README.md

 Motivation
 ----------

-I needed a Json parser and my criteria was -
+I needed a JSON parser and my criteria was -

 				1. Works.
 				2. Easy to use.
 				3. In a pinch, I could fix/change.

-After reviewing the Json spec and considering the offerings, I thought it more straightforward to write one from scratch.
+After reviewing the JSON spec and considering the offerings, I thought it more straightforward to write one from scratch.

-Looking at the Json spec, I saw strings, numbers, booleans, null, key/value parings and arrays.
+Looking at the JSON spec, I saw strings, numbers, booleans, null, key/value parings and arrays.
 These can easily be mapped to std::string, long, bool, double, std::map/std::unordered_map.

-With modern c++ the bridge between associative concepts of Json can readily be realised.
-The means of bridging the cap between modern c++ and Json are -
+With modern C++ can bridge between associative concepts of JSON.
+The means of bridging the cap between modern c++ and JSON are -

 				using I     = long;
 				using F     = double;